ZacBlanco/hwx-tutorials/2-3/tutorials/hello-world-an-introduction-to-hive-and-pig-2-3/hello-world-an-introduction-to-hive-and-pig-2-3.md

 ![Lab2_13](http://hortonworks.com/wp-content/uploads/2015/07/Lab2_13.png)

-7. From the Files view, navigate to the /temp/admin/data folder.
+7. From the Files view, navigate to the `/tmp/admin/data` folder.
 Notice the folder is empty!
-The LOAD DATA INPATH command moved the trucks.csv file from the /user/admin/data folder to the /apps/hive/warehouse/trucks_stage folder.
+The LOAD DATA INPATH command moved the `trucks.csv` file from the `/user/admin/data` folder to the `/apps/hive/warehouse/trucks_stage` folder.

 **Step 2.4: Define an ORC Table in Hive**